icl-utk-edu/papi/src/components/pcp/tests/README_AddPCPEvents.txt

 > make -f Makefile2 updatePMID

 And execute it.
-IT WILL REPLACE ANY pmid.txt FILE, if you want what you had for reference make sure you made a copy or did the rename above.
+IT WILL REPLACE ANY pmid.txt FILE, if you want what you had for reference, make sure you made a copy of it or renamed it to oldpmid.txt.
 To execute:

 > ./updatePMID